chenlincigit/TGC-MTS/README.md

 # TCG-MTS
 Temporal Gaussian Copula For Clinical MTS
 # Introducation
-The TGC model is a medical multivariate time series imputation model based on the Gaussian Copula.
-The TGC leverages the Gaussian Copula model to explore cross-variable and temporal relationships based on Gaussian latent representations, and outputs the correlation matrices between different feature latent variables.
-Extensive experiments conducted on three widely used datasets demonstrate that the TGC model outperforms traditional methods as well as deep learning-based approaches.
-Furthermore, the TGC exhibits strong robustness when dealing with test datasets with high rates of missingness.
+The TGC is a novel multivariate time series imputation approach.
+By employing a Gaussian Copula framework, the TGC effectively captures cross-variable and temporal dependencies within the data through the estimation of Gaussian latent representations.
+A key advantage of the TGC lies in its ability to output correlation matrices between different feature latent variables, providing valuable insights into the underlying relationships.
+Rigorous empirical evaluations on three commonly used datasets have consistently demonstrated the TGC's superior performance compared to both traditional imputation methods and deep learning-based techniques.
+Moreover, the TGC exhibits remarkable robustness when handling test datasets with high levels of missingness. gcimpute pypots
-## Python Environment
-gcimpute
-pypots